neutron-org/dex-quint-model/modelReport.md

 5. All amounts of pool shares and reserves, tranches shares and reserves, and user coins are non-negative.

 ### Transition Properties
-Transition properties describe the relation between a state `before` and and a staet `after` a transition happened, and their signature is `(State, Message, State): bool`.
+Transition properties describe the relation between a state `before` and and a statr `after` a transition happened, and their signature is `(State, Message, State): bool`.
 All transitions are inspected for the state changes as described in the specification.
 Furthermore, there are specific properties to be expected after transitions.

 7. When a user swaps using a `SinglehopSwapMsg` message: